sio2project/oioioi/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The sandboxes provided by the SIO2 Project contain 32-bit binaries.
 Therefore
-it is recommended that OIOIOI is installed on a 32-bit Linux.
+it is recommended that OIOIOI is installed on a 32-bit Linux system.
 Otherwise,
 required libraries may be missing.
 Here we list some of them, which we found
 needed when installing OIOIOI in a pristine Ubuntu Server 12.04 LTS (Precise
 Pangolin):